portsoc/hangman-in-branches/README.md

 ## Objectives

 Our website needs a homepage.
-So our task here is to create a simple HTML page.
+So our main task here is to create a simple HTML page.

 All we care about at this stage is to have placeholders for different components of our game.
-Therefore we don't care about the **style of the page**.
+Therefore we don't care about the style of the page (no CSS!).

 We also require our JS script (previously called `hangman.js`) to be linked to the HTML document.
 Ideally, we would like the script to perform some forms of basic DOM manipulation too.